Climate Adaptation Specialist, Northern Institute of Applied Climate Science

 Writing for the Conversations in Science at Indiana University blog has helped me improve my science communication skills and given me a platform to share my research (as well as life under the hood of a PhD scientists’ life) with a broader audience.
-Check out some of my recent blog posts and let me know what you think!
+Check out some of my blog posts and let me know what you think!

 In 2018, I was a Science and Democracy Fellow with the Union of Concerned Scientists.
 One component of my fellowship including hosting a “Science Advocacy and Civic Leadership Workshop” for IU students.
 Contact me if you are interested in learning more – I’d be happy to share resources and help you lead a similar workshop in your community.